Incident Communication Templates (Copy & Paste)

 What should every incident update include?

-Every update should include customer impact, current team action, and the next expected update time.
+Customer impact, current team action, and the next expected update time.

 Should incident updates mention root cause immediately?